iamwen1023/42_RainFall/level2/walkthrough.md

 🧠 Our Goal
 We want to:

-Write shellcode as input (stored in the heap by strdup()).
+1.Write shellcode as input (stored in the heap by strdup()).

-Overwrite the saved return address on the stack to point to the heap address returned by malloc.
+2.Overwrite the saved return address on the stack to point to the heap address returned by malloc.

-When the function returns, it jumps to our shellcode in the heap, giving us a shell.
+3.When the function returns, it jumps to our shellcode in the heap, giving us a shell.

 🔎 Understanding the Program Behavior
 Using ltrace, the heap address returned by strdup() is always 0x0804a008.